Develop a Strategy

 Regular staff positions should be posted on the internal Careers website for a minimum of five business days.
 In parallel, or following the initial posting period, jobs can be posted on Northwestern's external Careers website.
 Verbal offers of employment can only be made after a position has met the required posting period.
 This ensures an open and transparent process, allows internal applicants an opportunity to apply, and helps to ensure consideration of a broader applicant pool.

 Northwestern demonstrates its commitment to diversity and inclusion through its hiring practices.
 All hiring processes should include good faith efforts with the goal of proactively attracting applicants from diverse and underrepresented groups.
-Posting open positions allows hiring managers and search committees to consider qualified candidates who are not currently in their own professional network, and gives decision makers an opportunity to consider a broader range of backgrounds when making hiring decisions.
+Sourcing and outreach for open positions allows hiring managers and search committees to consider qualified candidates who are not currently in their own professional network, and gives decision makers an opportunity to consider a broader range of backgrounds when making hiring decisions.

 Northwestern is a federal contractor that actively participates in affirmative action planning in the areas of recruitment and retention.
-To learn more about Northwestern's affirmative action planning and overall commitment to diversity, visit the Office of Equity website.
+To learn more about Northwestern's affirmative action planning and overall commitment to diversity, visit the Office of Civil Rights and Title IX Compliance website.